FC Zürich Frauen: History

 FC Zürich Frauen was founded on 24 April 1970 as a section of SV Seebach, a football club founded 1916 from the Zurich city quarter of Seebach.
-1980 the team won its first championship, one year later the team won the double.
-Until 2005 it totalled 12 Championships and 7 Cup wins.
+In 1980 the team won its first championship; one year later the team won the double.
+By 2005 it had achieved 12 championships and 7 cup wins.

 That year the women's team of SV Seebach Zürich was spun off from the original club and rebranded under the name FFC Zürich Seebach.
-Between 2005 und 2008 the 13th championship followed and the 8th win of the Swiss Cup.
+Between 2005 and 2008, both the 13th championship and the 8th win of the Swiss Cup followed.

 In summer 2008, the team was combined with FC Zürich.
 The name FFC Zürich Seebach was changed into FC Zürich Frauen.
 The first Swiss women's football team had been founded on 21 February 1968 under the helm of FC Zürich as DFC Zürich, but later discontinued.
-In summer 2010, FC Zürich Frauen moved its home for league games and practice from Seebach to the Heerenschürli sport park in the city quarter of Hirzenbach where youth teams of FC Zürich were already based.
-In 2021, the club opened there a new "Home of FC Zürich" to bring the men's, women's and youth teams under one roof.
+In summer 2010, FC Zürich Frauen moved its home for league games and practice from Seebach to the Heerenschürli sport park in the city quarter of Hirzenbach, where youth teams of FC Zürich were already based.
+In 2021, the club opened a new "Home of FC Zürich" to bring the men's, women's and youth teams under one roof.

 FC Zürich Frauen is Swiss record champion before the women's team of BSC YB Frauen (including titles of FFC Bern and DFC Bern).
 After 10 years without the championship title the team won it in 2008 and was able to defend it in 2009 and 2010.

 In the UEFA competitions, Zürich reached the 2nd qualifying round in the 2008–09 UEFA Women's Cup.
 In the 2009-10 and 2010–11 UEFA Women's Champions League they reached the round of 32, and lost there to Linköping and Torres.
 In 2012-2013, the team played 1:1 and 0:1 in the round of 32 against the French top team Juvisy.
 In the 2013-2014 Champions League competition, FC Zürich was the first Swiss women's team to reach the Champions League round of 16 after playing 2:1 and 1:1 against Sparta Prague in the round of 32.
 In the following stage, the team lost against FC Barcelona 0:3 and 1:3.